 And yes, you will be able to taste Nonna’s Salami for yourself at Moonacres Kitchen.

-Founded in 2017 by Dougal Muffet and now headed up by Emmy Nicholas, our bakery uses stoneground and certified heritage flour that’s been responsibly and sustainably grown, is nutritious and alive.
+Founded in 2017 by Dougal Muffet, our bakery uses stoneground and certified heritage flour that’s been responsibly and sustainably grown, is nutritious and alive.
 With a cult following of our sourdough loaves, the bakery also churns out pastries (morning buns, sweet and savoury danishes), soft potato bread (used for our bacon and egg rolls) and croissants.

 Although now Sydney based, Dougal remains passionate about organic stone milled flour and traditional methods that produce a flavourful and health giving loaf of bread.
 We can’t wait to welcome Dougal back to Moonacres as our regular baking expert in our brand-new teaching space.